Fidelity Alternative Investments Beyond the Traditional

 Favorable outcomes

-Our collective ability to influence workouts, large asset base, and experience means, in our experience, we are positioned as active drivers of the process, maximizing returns for our stakeholders.
+Our collective ability to influence workouts, large asset base, and experience means we are positioned as active drivers of the process, which may help maximize returns for our stakeholders.

 Hear from Fidelity's leading portfolio managers as they discuss how they find inefficiencies and unlock potential in stressed and distressed credit.